-- Our Post Office partnership success means that we can offer 2.4 million+ UK customers access to everything from Savings to Loans, and Credit Cards to Mortgages at over 11,000 Post Office branches.
+- Our Post Office partnership success means that we can offer 2.4 million+ UK customers access to everything from Savings, to Loans and Mortgages at over 11,000 Post Office branches.

 - Post Office Money is an excellent example of that partnership as well as our mutual understanding of what customers want.
 With a 24% share of the UK market for foreign exchange Post Office Money was the Best Foreign Exchange/ Travel Money Retailer at the 2016 British Travel Awards.
 Over 1 million innovative Travel Money cards have been issued, and over 500,000 mobile apps have been downloaded.
 Customers can pick up their foreign currency, same-day, at over 3,000 PO branches thanks to a new online service.